PPTide/obisidian-vault/Englisch/2022-08-30/cartoon analysis.md

 %%Step 3%%
 The cartoon criticises the excessive use of social media in our Society.
 It shows it through humour and exaggeration.
 %%Step 4%%
+Yea... some people are way to addicted to their phone...